GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 emergency contact list and other private information
 * [Incident Response Checklist]({{site.baseurl}}/articles/incident-response-checklist.html) - when an incident arises
 * [Troubleshooting Quick Reference]({{site.baseurl}}/articles/troubleshooting-quick-reference.html) - when you are troubleshooting and not sure where to start
-* [Platform Rotations in Splunk On-Call](https://portal.victorops.com/dash/gsa_login#/team/team-oMJ7AAPwdFSwsMJc/rotations) - to check who is on call
+* [Platform Rotations in AWS Incident Manager](https://us-east-1.console.aws.amazon.com/systems-manager/incidents/engagement/home?region=us-east-1#/oncallschedules) - to check who is on call

 #### Responsibilities

-* **Acknowledge pages** - ACK Splunk On-Call pages within 5 minutes (if possible) to ensure a timely response and to avoid rollover to the Secondary On-Call
+* **Acknowledge pages** - ACK pages within 5 minutes (if possible) to ensure a timely response and to avoid rollover to the Secondary On-Call
 * **Appropriately respond to alerts** - Assess an alert's impact to end users and service providers and judge severity, acting as Incident Response reporter/Situation Lead if appropriate
 * **Check production (`prod`) environment** - Review systems and logs for indicators of issues which are not yet monitored, or unexpected behaviors
 * **Alert `@login-appdev-oncall` if production may be impacted** - Make sure they are aware anytime things are going poorly in production